harippriyas/AWSLambda-RDS-Postgres/README.md

-# AWSLambda-RDS-Postgres
+# Connecting AWS Lambda and RDS Postgres
-This repo is for connecting to RDS Postgres from AWS Lambda.
-The AWS tutorial for connecting Lambda only works for MySQL at the moment and not Postgres.
+This repo is for accessing RDS Postgres database from an AWS Lambda function.
+The [AWS Guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-lambda-tutorial.html) for connecting Lambda to RDS only works for MySQL at the moment and not Postgres.

 ## Usage Instructions
-Requires Python 3.9 and psycopg2 2.9.9
+Requires Python 3.9 and psycopg2 2.9.9<br/>
 The steps for configuring AWS services and deploying this as a Lambda function are available in this Medium article.

 ## Files Walkthrough
 ##### lambda_function.py
 The core functionality for connecting to RDS Postgres.
 It retrieves the database credentials from AWS Secrets Manager, connects to the DB and returns the results from a table as JSON.
 The method ```lambda_handler()``` will be invoked by AWS Lambda when a relevant event is triggered.

 Note: AWS Lambda executes ```lambda_function.lambda_handler()``` by default.
 If you want to use a different filename or function name, update the Lambda Runtime Configuration on the AWS console.

 ##### psycopg2